The Art of the Espresso

-With the vast popularity of espresso and coffeehouses these days, it can be hard to keep tract of the distinctions between the many types of espressos coffees.
+With the vast popularity of espresso and coffeehouses these days, it can be hard to keep track of the distinctions between the many types of espresso coffees.

 Baristas and coffee enthusiasts often have their own spin on their favourite type of coffee drinks, and it can even vary based on the different regions of the world.
 Between the many voices discussing these delicious beverages, misconceptions are abundant which is why Vittoria Coffee wants to give a quick but comprehensive update on the espresso.

 A good espresso has a distinctive flavour between natural sugars, bitterness and acidity ultimately resulting in a rich golden crema.
 With the right settings, environment & preparation, the espresso machine effectively aerates the oily compounds in the coffee.